The Weighted Wires

 In an instant, a large and polished tray—one that had been on another table moments before—now lay across my midsection.
 I take several biting blows to my arms, but am otherwise fine... only badly bruised.
 When I look up, the jawless man is gone.

 Footsteps approach me quickly, and when I look up, I see Alyss there.
 She’s been crying.
 She throws the tray to the side and hugs me close.

 She says she'd had a dream about this, only I'd died in it.
 She wasn’t sure if what she'd done would work.
 At first I thought the tray had been the jawless man, with the weapons only being a taunt.
 I am much more unnerved to find he genuinely wanted me dead.

 More unnerving is the idea that maybe he doesn’t want me dead, and knew Alyss would save me.
 It’d mean he’s toying with me.

 The last thing she says to me, as I’m waking up, is that she saw me as an enormous bird in her dream.
 The jawless man was on my back and we were flying in a blue sky, dotted with clouds.
 She doesn’t know why, though.

 “I’m sorry about your jaw, Alyss,” I say weakly, as waking makes the scene run like a watercolor painting.
 I jerk out of the Somnam City before Alyss can respond, feeling like I’d spent months asleep.
 I check the clock.

 It’s going to be a long night.
 I guess Arankê has a lot to show me.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Elodie WestWrite a Review